-7.3 Approaches of teaching Deaf and hard of hearing learners in an inclusive school a) Techniques/rules for communicating with Deaf persons
+7.3 Approaches of teaching and learning for Deaf and hard of hearing learners in an inclusive school a) Techniques/rules for communicating with Deaf persons

 - 1) What techniques would you use to effectively teach Deaf learners? - 2) Discuss five rules that you should follow if you are to communicate with Deaf children?